Memba/Memba-Widgets/nodejs/WEINRE.md

 # Weinre

-> How to debug Kidoju.Widgets on mobile devices
+> How to debug Memba.Widgets on mobile devices

 ## Requirements